elementary-Inc/blog/_posts/2019-08-31-introducing-elementary-os-5-1-hera.md

 </figure>

 Lastly, [the new Onboarding app] introduces key features to users and handles common first-run tasks like managing privacy settings.
-Since it's a modular component-and not all baked into one piece of software along with an installer and new user creation-the Onboarding experience works great for newly-created users on existing installs, as well.
+Since it's a modular component—and not all baked into one piece of software along with an installer and new user creation—the Onboarding experience works great for newly-created users on existing installs, as well.
 When a major new feature lands in elementary OS, Onboarding can also be used to introduce it to existing users.
 You can read more about Onboarding and its design and development process in our story from earlier this month.

 <!-- TODO: Include onboarding post -->